-After spending 7 weeks travelling across Italy, with a large chunk exploring gluten free Tuscany, I decided to create a helpful guide.
+After spending seven weeks travelling across Italy, with a large chunk exploring gluten free Tuscany, I decided to create a helpful guide.
 Here you will find all my coeliac tips rounded up into this mega gluten free Tuscany guide.

 Tuscany in the Spring is spectacular.
 Multicoloured rose bushes bloom across this never-ending garden and red poppies punctuate the rolling green landscape.
 I highly recommend May as a time to visit.
 The weather is warm and the tourist crowds haven’t yet boomed.

 Italy is a very easy place to be a coeliac, as awareness of the condition is widespread due to the occurence of coeliac disease being relatively high.

 In Tuscany, you will find 100% gluten free bakeries, AIC (Italian Coeliac Society) accredited restaurants aplenty and supermarkets brimming with fantastic gluten free products.
 Peruse this guide in full or discover individual city tips via the full guides that I have linked below.

 If you are visiting Tuscany as part of a larger Italy trip, do read my Gluten Free Italy guide.
 You’ll find detailed gluten free city and regions guide for places across Italy, including Rome, Cinque Terre, Naples and Venice.
 I also have a guide for neighbouring Umbria, which is a region we love and is very much an undiscovered gem.

 I have gluten free Tuscany tips galore, so have broken this guide down into city sections starting with Florence and then various other cities/places listed alphabetically.
 Click on the links below to be taken to the relevant city page.

 I have also included a couple of non gluten free travel tips and details of secret Tuscan spots that we discovered in the main gluten free Tuscany guide – they were too good not to share.